 Accomplishments and awards that Seth has achieved include the following:

 - TEDx Natick speaker (2018)

 - Recognized as a Champion of Hope Nominee for Global Genes (2018)

-- Being a recipient of the Boston Celtics’ Heroes Among Us program (2016)
+- Recipient of the Boston Celtics’ Heroes Among Us program (2016)

 - Huntington’s Disease Society of America (HDSA) Youth of the Year award (2015)

 More About Seth:

 Seth was born in Boston, Massachusetts and raised in nearby Natick.
 He went to college at UMass Amherst, where he obtained a Bachelor of Science degree in sport management with a minor in economics.
 In 2016, I went back to school where I obtained a Master’s in Nonprofit Management from DePaul University.

 He currently resides in Washington DC where he works as Partnerships Manager for the health company Inspire.
 In his free time, he enjoys hanging out with friends, playing video games, reading, playing and watching sports, and going to the gym.